 18. Wood Burning Old School Sauna

 Firebrand saunas are special not just because they are exotic to look at, but also because there is this mystic feel that comes from wood burning and heating up your sauna.
-An old world charm that has its own appeal.
+An old world charm that has its appeal.

-This particular site has very detailed instructions on how to make your own wood burning sauna.
+This particular site has very detailed instructions on how to make your own wood-burning sauna.
 It also comes with a lot of helpful images for you to have a clear visual idea of everything.

 19. A Sauna Box For You To Build

 I understand.
 We can't always go the self-made route.
-It's not just about the money or level of skill required to undertake a particular task.
-Sometimes you just want to buy it off, and you'd like to trust the designer's instincts o'er your own.
+It's not just about the money or the level of skill required to undertake a particular task.
+Sometimes you just want to buy it off, and you'd like to trust the designer's instincts over your own.
 In this case, buying a ready-made sauna is a good idea.

 And yes, you can't always afford a great outdoor space to build your grand sauna, and the designers of this small and convenient sauna box know that.